 - Integrate the Taylor Drive and Gaetz Avenue interchanges into one full interchange system, improving safety and ease of travel.

-Construction of the interchange is expected to begin September 15, 2016, with estimated completion in fall 2018, weather dependent.
+Construction of the interchange began September, 2016, and is estimated to be completed in fall 2018, weather dependent.

 The project will include the removal of three bridge structures, construction of five new bridge structures, reconfiguration of ramps and intersections, realignment of Highway 2, expansion to six lanes between 32 Street and Mackenzie Road and the construction of new collector-distributor roads.